Siem Reap (Day 1) – Pub Street & Old Market

 US$3

-A safe bet would be the fried minced chicken with chili, basil leaves and red onion.
-Just like the one at Lerk Thai, the Khmer version is also savory and bursting with flavor.
+A safe bet would be the fried minced chicken with chilli, basil leaves and red onion.
+Just like the one at Lerk Thai, the Khmer version is also savoury and bursting with flavour.

 And now, for the yummiest omelette I’ve ever had in my life, I present the omelette español!